A new year has arrived, and an old tradition — fee-free days at America’s national parks — continues beginning this

 - Friday, Nov.
 11 — Veterans Day

-The National Park Service comprises more than 400 places.
+The National Park System comprises more than 400 places.
 They include national parks as well as other types of sites — national monuments, battlefields and seashores, for example.
-To find the park nearest to you, visit the Park Service’s “Find a Park” page.
+To find the park nearest to you, visit the National Park Service’s “Find a Park” page.

 Other types of fees, such as those for camping or special tours, still apply on free-entrance days.

-There are many other ways to save money at national parks, regardless of when you decide to visit them.
+There are many other ways to save money at national parks, regardless of when you decide to visit one.

 For example, an annual pass that provides unlimited entrance to all 2,000-plus federal recreation areas, including national parks, is $80.

 Admission to all parks will also continue to be free for children ages 15 and younger, as well as holders of the following types of passes:

 - Senior Pass — which costs $80 for the lifetime version and $20 for the annual version

-- Military Pass — a free pass for current U.S. military members and their dependents
+- Military Pass — a free pass for current U.S. military members and their dependents, plus veterans and Gold Star Family members

 - Access Pass — a free pass for U.S. citizens and permanent residents with permanent disabilities